Career & Life Management (CALM) Bundle

 Forensic Science Studies

-In this course, students learn about many different types of forensic evidence, how to collect this evidence using various techniques and how this evidence is analyzed.
+In these courses, students learn about many different types of forensic evidence, how to collect this evidence using various techniques and how this evidence is analyzed.
 Students will participate in a variety of labs to put their knowledge to practical use.

 Suggested Prerequisite: Science 10